 Encourage physical health and healthy decision-making

 Adolescence is the time for youth to form positive habits that will improve their long-term health and well-being.
 As adolescents begin taking more responsibility and making more choices about their health, it is important for them to make healthy food choices, be physically active, limit social media use, and fully participate in their own healthcare, including making appointments with healthcare providers and staying up to date on vaccinations.
 Parents, caregivers, and youth-serving adults can encourage and support physical health and healthy decision-making during adolescence by providing teens with education, skills training, and coaching in how to navigate the healthcare system and solve problems.
 Supporting healthy behavior today can strengthen health for adolescents into adulthood.

-Share messages to encourage physical health and healthy decision-making during the week of May 16, 2022.
+Share messages to encourage physical health and healthy decision-making.

 Week 4, May 23, 2022